 - Add a teaspoon of lime juice just before serving to brighten the flavors.

-- To make the curry sauce more creamy texture, stir in coconut or heavy cream towards the end of cooking.
+- To make the curry sauce creamy, stir in coconut or heavy cream towards the end of cooking.

 - Add chopped bell peppers after opening the Instant Pot's lid for extra flavors.